All-Inclusive Dos and Don’ts: 22 Tips For a Great Vacation

 Do use hotel cards with free nights at all-inclusive resorts. – Using points and miles is a great way to save on any vacation.
 Several hotel cards gift cardholders a free night after meeting certain conditions.
 Additionally, you’ll earn points toward free or reduced hotel stays when you spend on the card.
-One of my favorite hotel cards that offers free nights is the IHG® Rewards Club Select.
-You can find more of the best hotel cards by clicking on the banner below.

 All-Inclusive Do’s and Don’ts: Planning for Arrival

 Do read reviews. – One of the best ways to compare resorts is to read reviews from others who have stayed there.
 These reviews give you a good idea of a resort’s value and are chock full of information about what you can expect.
 When we’re deciding on a hotel, we’ll read as many reviews as we can find.
 We also spend hours reading reviews on Trip Advisor.
 Honestly, reviews almost always influence our choice of accommodations.